Small Graces: Mapping a Route of Beauty to the Heart of the World

 It occurred to me that before Imago therapists came up with the idea of the relationship paradigm there were earlier attempts at the formulation.

 I’ve mentioned Moreno and ‘tele’, Martin Buber and I-Thou today it occurred to me that Jung also had a concept for something similar: participation mystique.
+[Turns out I’ve written on this earlier in this post.]

-Sure enough I’m not the first to notice this.
+Sure enough, I’m not the first to notice this.

 Bridge to Unity – By MD Wilford W. Spradlin, Susan Renee Amazon